-- 1. Ensure the ball valves are open. - 2.
-Confirm the calculated system charge. - 3.
-Connect the refrigerant cylinder to the charging or gauge port on the receiver outlet valve.
-Open the receiver valve approximately half way. - 4.
-Charge liquid refrigerant into the high side of the system until the system pressures equalize.
-While the unit is NOT operational, charge liquid to the suction (low side) line to simply equalize pressures throughout the system DO NOT start the system until the pressure equalizes.
-Please note charging liquid to the suction port during operation may damage or reduce the life of the compressor. - 5.
-Prior to starting the system, make sure all system valves are open and the system high side pressure remains above 24.8 bar (360 psi).
+pressures throughout the system DO NOT start the system until the pressure equalizes.
+Please note charging liquid to the suction port during operation may damage or reduce the life of the compressor.

+- Prior to starting the system, make sure all system valves are open and the system high side pressure remains above 15.9 bar (230 psi).
 This may require blocking the condenser inlet slightly.
 Remove any blocking panels after charging is complete. - 6.
 Start the cooling unit.
-See "Start the cooling unit" on page 19 for more information. - 7.
+See "Start the cooling unit" on page 19. - 7.
 Once the system is operational, front seat the receiver service valve and continue charging liquid at the service port down stream of the receiver shutoff valve, until the calculated charge is complete.
 When this procedure is complete, fully back seat the receiver shutoff valve.
 Leave charging hoses in place in the event additional charging is required. - 8.
-Charge the rest of the calculated liquid refrigerant very slowly through the suction port.
+Charge the rest of the calculated liquid refrigerant very slowly through the suction port. - Verify that the sight glass is clear.
+If there is excessive bubbling in the sight glass, make sure the system high side pressure is above 15.9 bar (230 psi) and Superheat and Subcooling are within parameters

-- 9. Verify that the sightglass is clear.
-If there is excessive bubbling in the sightglass, make sure the system high side pressure is above 23.4 bar (340 psi) and Superheat and Subcooling are within parameters (10-12 for Superheat and 8-10 for Subcooling).
-If additional charging is required, front seat the receiver shutoff valve and weigh in the additional charge at the service port. - NOTE: Since good performance during low ambient temperatures depends on proper refrigerant charge, it is very important that this phase of the installation procedure be done carefully.
+(10-12 for Superheat and 8-10 for Subcooling).
+If additional charging is required, front seat the receiver outlet shutoff valve and weigh in the additional charge at the service port.

+NOTE: Since good performance during low ambient temperatures depends on proper refrigerant charge, it is very important that this phase of the installation procedure be done carefully.
 Poor system performance can be due to too little or too much charge.